Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Individual GRB neutrino fluence

-corresponding to minimum, cooling and saturation electron states, respectively.
-The primed notation indicate the blastwave comoving frame.
-The $\epsilon_e$ parameter describes the kinetic energy in the blastwave converted into random electron energy, $m_e$ is the electron mass, $\sigma_T$ is the Thomson cross section and $\phi$ is the number of gyroradius for the accelerated electrons.
-These electrons produces a flux of synchrotron photons as
+corresponding to minimum, cooling, and saturation electron states, respectively.
+The primed notation indicates the blast wave comoving frame.
+The $\epsilon_e$ parameter describes the kinetic energy in the blast wave converted into random electron energy, $m_e$ is the electron mass, $\sigma_T$ is the Thomson cross section, and $\phi$ is the number of gyroradii for the accelerated electrons.
+These electrons produce a flux of synchrotron photons as